 Once you get your base spirits set, start adding mixers.
-These help you craft a great cocktail like a margarita, manhattan, old fashioned, or negroni.
-"A quality orange liqueur is an essential ingredient in many classic and modern cocktails, including the margarita, sidebar and cosmopolitan," Ludford says.
+These help you craft a great cocktail like a margarita, a manhattan, an old fashioned, or a negroni.
+"A quality orange liqueur is an essential ingredient in many classic and modern cocktails, including the margarita, sidebar, and cosmopolitan," Ludford says.
 "Vermouth is essential for martinis and manhattans.
 Bitters is another common ingredient, and a bottle will likely last you a year."
 You can get sweet and dry vermouth, but keep in mind that this is a fortified wine that will start to go bad after being open about a month.
-Once you open it, keep it sealed in the fridge to keep it fresh longer.
+Once you open it, keep it sealed in the fridge to stay fresh longer.

 Tools for Mixing Cocktails

 To mix your drinks, you'll need a set of bar tools.
 You don't have to spend a lot, but remember that if you're entertaining, you want your tools to look good, right?
 "Your home is your showplace so you should have nice, visually pleasing items," Ludford says.
 If you're on a budget, Libbey makes a 9-piece mixology set that you can pick up at Bed Bath & Beyond for about $30.
 If you want bar tools with a more professional feel, Hay suggests logging on to Cocktail Kingdom, where you can find it all.
 Here are the things you'll need:

 - 1 or 2 jiggers